cantwellsean0127/pern-template/README.md

 As discussed earlier, the build output from vite is also meant to be statically served and can be found in the `/public/dist` directory.

 ## Vite Configuration
 The vite configuration file can be found at `/vite.config.js`.
 Vite's root directory is `/src/react` and the build output directory is `/public/dist` (this directory gets completely wiped before each build).

 ## License
 The license (MIT) can be found at `/LICENSE`.

+## How to Use
+The recommended usage for this template is as follows:
+1. Use this template to create your own PERN web application repository
+2. Run `npm install` to install all dependencies.
+3. Edit the `package.json` file to more accurately reflect your project (name, description, author, etc)
+4. Edit the `LICENSE` file to more accurately reflect your project.
+Even if you plan on using the MIT license as we did, you still need to change the name in the license (right now it says "Sean Cantwell").
+6. Edit the `README.md` file to more accurately reflect your project.
+Only do this once you become familiar with the structure of this template and no longer need this file's information.
+7. Customize your web application to fit your needs and happy coding!